+Cheating:

-Cheating and Plagiarism: Students must write their essays and assignments in their own words.
-Whenever students take an idea or a passage from another author, they must acknowledge their debt both by using quotation marks where appropriate and by proper referencing such as footnotes or citations.
-University policy states that cheating, including plagiarism, is a scholastic offence.
-The commission of a scholastic offence is attended by academic penalties, which might include expulsion from the program.
+University policy states that cheating is a scholastic offense.
+The commission of a scholastic offense is attended by academic penalties, which might include expulsion from the program.
 If you are caught cheating, there will be no second warning.

+Plagiarism: